 MORPHABOND ER may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
-There is an increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs.
+There is an increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g., phenothiazines or general anesthetics).
 Monitor these patients for signs of hypotension after initiating or titrating the dosage of MORPHABOND ER.
 In patients with circulatory shock, MORPHABOND ER may cause vasodilation that can further reduce cardiac output and blood pressure.
 Avoid the use of MORPHABOND ER in patients with circulatory shock.